das-labor/badge-2021/README.md

 #### [NodeMCU](https://nodemcu.readthedocs.io/en/dev-esp32/)

-The ESP32 variant is also still in beta, though may do better then MicroPython.
+The ESP32 variant is also still in beta on NodeMCU, though may do better than MicroPython.
-We haven't tested it yet, but it does boot up thus far.
+We haven't tested it too much yet, but it does boot up thus far and MQTT worked okay.

 Use [`nodemcu-tool`](https://github.com/AndiDittrich/NodeMCU-Tool) to upload scripts.
 If you are using Arch Linux, you can use the [package from the AUR](